Sacred Polyphony in its Authentic setting at St Kevin’s Churchite2022-11-03T14:35:24+00:00

 The Constitution on the Sacred Liturgy, Vatican II, Sacrosanctum Concilium 4 Dec 1963.

-Here are some videos of these performances:
+Here are some videos of performances during Holy Week 2019.

 Palm Sunday Entrance Procession 2019: